sap-tutorials/abap-core-development/tutorials/abap-islm-orchestration-grounding-consumption/abap-islm-orchestration-grounding-consumption.md

 ### Prepare the Execution Flow Template (optional)

 Usage of SAP AI Core orchestration service requires the configuration of the orchestration service pipeline.
 In order to create a custom configuration, you may e.g. use the SAP AI Launchpad as explained in tutorial [Implement a Custom ABAP AI Scenario Consuming SAP AI Core Orchestration Service in Your SAP S/4HANA System](abap-islm-orchestration-service-consumption).
-The consumption of the orchestration service pipeline in ABAP requires an intelligent scenrio (INTS) including an execution flow template in the enclosed intelligent model (INTM).
+The consumption of the orchestration service pipeline in ABAP requires an intelligent scenario (INTS) including an execution flow template in the enclosed intelligent model (INTM).

 You may use the above mentioned tutorial for obtaining your own `JSON` file, which can subsequently be uploaded later in this tutorial.
 Alternatively, you may use the `JSON` provided in a later step in this tutorial.
 The file provided in this tutorial slightly differs from the one created in the above mentioned tutorial, i.e. it omits the usage of the output translation module.